joshuawakefield/jeopardy-clone/README.md

 **And** they should see a subtitle that indicates whose turn it is.

-**And** a 6X6 grid with category names across the top row, and points from 100 - 500 below each category.
+**And** a 6X6 grid with category names across the top row, and points from 200 - 1000 below each category, doubling in each row.

 **And** the grid should be centered on the page.